Rounding Error Analysis of Linear Recurrences Using Generating Series: Majorant Series

 \begin{lemma} For $\hat{f}, \hat{g} \in \mathbb{R}_{\geqslant 0} [[z]]$, one has $\int_0^z (\hat{f} \hat{g}) \ll \hat{f} \int_0^z \hat{g}$.
 In particular, $\int_0^z \hat{f}$ is bounded by~$z \hat{f} (z)$. \end{lemma}

 \begin{proof} Integration by parts shows that $\int_0^z (\hat{f} \hat{g}) - \hat{f} \int_0^z \hat{g} \in \mathbb{R}_{\geqslant 0} [[z]]$. \end{proof}

-It is possible to state much more general results along these lines, and cover, among other things, general implicit functions, solutions of partial differential equations, and various singular cases.
-We refer to {\cite[Chap.~VII]{Cartan1961}}, {\cite{vanderHoeven2003}}, {\cite{WarneWarneSochackiParkerCarothers2006}}, and~{\cite[Appendix~A]{GiustiLecerfSalvyYakoubsohn2005}} for some such results.
+It is possible to state much more general results along these lines, and cover, among other things, general implicit functions, solutions of partial differential equations, and various singular equations.
+We refer to {\cite[Chap.~VII]{Cartan1961}}, {\cite{vanderHoeven2003}}, {\cite{WarneWarneSochackiParkerCarothers2006}}, and~{\cite[Appendix~A]{GiustiLecerfSalvyYakoubsohn2005}} for some results that may turn out to be useful in more complicated error analyses.